ServiceNow Credential Resolver

 }

-Custom field names via mapping overrides (example):
+Custom field names by way of mapping overrides (example):

 • Set ext.cred.akeyless.map.username = user_name